Skip to Content

 Vegetables Dogs Can

-• You’ll want to keep asparagus, mushrooms, onions, spinach, and tomatoes off your Chihuahua’s menu.
+You’ll want to keep onions, asparagus, mushrooms, spinach, and tomatoes off your pup’s menu, as these seemingly innocent veggies can cause everything from upset stomachs to severe toxicity.

 Asparagus